| The following history report of the NYC Transit Police

 Transit Bureau became the Transit Division within the

 newly formed Transportation Bureau.
+In

 the spring of 1998, the Transportation Bureau was dissolved.